ASE A2 Automatic Transmission Practice Test

 18.

 Answer B is wrong.
-The ring gear has internal teeth and remains in constant mesh with the pinion gear at all times.
+The ring gear has internal teeth and always remains in constant mesh with the pinion gear.

 Answer C is wrong.
 A spur gear is a straight (not helical) gear used in older manual transmissions.